houseofgeeks/pull-off/README.md

-# House of Geeks Push-off
+# House of Geeks Pull-off

 Welcome on board to the exciting journey of git!
 From a small project of an individual to an entire operating system (kernel) which is powering